saltukalakus/auth0-logs-to-file/README.md

     * AUTH0_CLIENT_SECRET : Your Auth0 client secret for Logger.
     * AUTH0_DOMAIN : Your Auth0 account domain.
 YOUR_DOMAIN.auth0.com or YOUR_DOMAIN.(au|eu).auth0.com
     * BATCH_SIZE : Batch size to request logs in single API call.
 Set to 100 which is the default value.
     * START_FROM_ID : Set the log _id to start logging from a specific point in time.
-If you want to start from beginning set `null`.
-Once the log file is created, application resumes from last log in the log file.
+If you want to start from the beginning set `null`.
+Once the log file is created, application resumes from the last log in the log file.
     * POLLING_INTERVAL_IN_SEC : Interval where log API is polled in seconds.
-    * NEXT_READ_WAIT_IN_SEC : If this value if greater than zero, logs are stored in two pass.
+    * NEXT_READ_WAIT_IN_SEC : If this value is greater than zero, logs are stored in two passes.
 This variable also controls the wait period between first and second pass.
-First pass and second pass should have same logs and order for to store them.
+First pass and second pass should have the same logs and order for them to be stored in the log file.
-    * TRACK_THE_LATEST_IN_SEC : When the logger reaches to the edge of the Logs, it makes extra delay before the next pass for Auth0 logs to stabilise.
+    * TRACK_THE_LATEST_IN_SEC : When the logger reaches to the edge of the Auth0 logs, it makes extra delay before the next pass for Auth0 logs to be stabilised.
 NEXT_READ_WAIT_IN_SEC should also be greater than 0 for this option to take affect.
-Set this something like 600 which is 10 minutes.
+Set this something like 600 seconds.

 ## Usage
 ```bash